germangarest/CoderHouse/README.md

-# Análisis de Delitos en la Ciudad Autónoma de Buenos Aires
+# Crime Analysis in the Autonomous City of Buenos Aires

-Este repositorio contiene el proyecto final desarrollado como parte del curso de Data Analytics de Coderhouse.
-El proyecto se centró en el análisis de datos relacionados con delitos en la Ciudad Autónoma de Buenos Aires y fue seleccionado entre los 10 mejores de la cursada.
+This repository contains the final project developed as part of the Data Analytics course at Coderhouse.
+The project focused on the analysis of crime data in the Autonomous City of Buenos Aires and was selected among the top 10 projects of the course.

-## Objetivo del Proyecto
+## Project Objective

-El objetivo principal de este proyecto fue utilizar técnicas de análisis de datos para comprender mejor la dinámica de los delitos en la Ciudad Autónoma de Buenos Aires.
-Se exploraron diversas fuentes de datos relacionadas con los delitos, como informes policiales y datos de denuncias, para identificar patrones, tendencias y áreas críticas.
+The main objective of this project was to use data analysis techniques to better understand the dynamics of crime in the Autonomous City of Buenos Aires.
+Various sources of crime data, such as police reports and complaint data, were explored to identify patterns, trends, and critical areas.

-## Tecnologías Utilizadas
+## Technologies Used

-- **Bases de Datos Relacionales**: Se utilizaron conceptos generales de bases de datos y consultas SQL para acceder y manipular los datos de delitos.
+- **Relational Databases**: General database concepts and SQL queries were used to access and manipulate crime data.
-- **Power BI**: Se diseñaron y desarrollaron tableros interactivos utilizando Power BI, aprovechando las capacidades de DAX (Data Analysis Expressions), Power Query y el lenguaje M para análisis avanzado.
+- **Power BI**: Interactive dashboards were designed and developed using Power BI, leveraging the capabilities of DAX (Data Analysis Expressions), Power Query, and the M language for advanced analysis.
-- **Análisis de Datos**: Se aplicaron técnicas de análisis de datos exploratorio y descriptivo para extraer información significativa de los conjuntos de datos.
+- **Data Analysis**: Exploratory and descriptive data analysis techniques were applied to extract meaningful information from the datasets.

-## Estructura del Repositorio
+## Repository Structure

-- **German Garcia Buenos Aires.pbix**: archivo de Power BI con el tablero de control desarrollado.
+- **German Garcia Buenos Aires.pbix**: Power BI file with the developed dashboard.
-- **Datos Crudos**: Carpeta que contiene los conjuntos de datos utilizados en el análisis.
+- **Raw Data**: Folder containing the datasets used in the analysis.
-- **Datos Procesados**: Carpeta que contiene el modelado de los datos.
+- **Processed Data**: Folder containing the data modeling.

-## Resultados y Conclusiones
+## Results and Conclusions

-El análisis de datos realizado proporcionó una visión detallada de la distribución de delitos en la Ciudad Autónoma de Buenos Aires, identificando áreas de alto y bajo índice delictivo, así como posibles factores contribuyentes.
-Los tableros de control desarrollados en Power BI permiten una visualización interactiva de los datos, facilitando la comprensión y la toma de decisiones.
+The data analysis provided a detailed view of the distribution of crime in the Autonomous City of Buenos Aires, identifying areas with high and low crime rates, as well as potential contributing factors.
+The dashboards developed in Power BI allow for interactive visualization of the data, facilitating understanding and decision-making.